 3. Monsal Trail

 The Monsal Trail is one of the most popular easy walking routes in the Peak District.
-A flat, accessible trail that runs between Chee Dale and Bakewell, it’s suitable for walkers, cyclists, horse riders, prams and wheelchairs.
+A flat, accessible trail between Chee Dale and Bakewell, it’s suitable for walkers, cyclists, horse riders, prams and wheelchairs.

 The Monsal Trail is 8.5 miles long from end to end, but you can make your walk as long or as short as you please.